e-ian/port/youtube_playlist_data.md

 ## Prerequisites

 Before starting this integration, ensure you have:
-   1. Sign up and Log into your Port account [app.getport.io](https://app.getport.io)
+   1. Signed up and Logged into your Port account [app.getport.io](https://app.getport.io)
-   2. Install Port's Github app by clicking [here](https://github.com/apps/getport-io/installations/new)
+   2. Installed Port's Github app by clicking [here](https://github.com/apps/getport-io/installations/new)
-   3. Obtain a YouTube Data API v3 key via the [Google Cloud Console](https://console.cloud.google.com)
+   3. Obtained a YouTube Data API v3 key via the [Google Cloud Console](https://console.cloud.google.com)
-   4. Prepare your Port organization's Client ID and Client Secret.
+   4. Prepared your Port organization's Client ID and Client Secret.
 To find you Port credentials, click [here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/#find-your-port-credentials).

 ## Data Modeling in Port
 This section outlines the data model for managing YouTube content in Port.
 The model consists of two main blueprints: `playlist` and `video`, designed to track YouTube playlists and their associated videos.
 The relationship between playlists and videos is maintained through a one-to-many relationship, where each video belongs to a playlist.